 New Years Day

 New Year’s Day is called Año Nuevo in Mexico.
-It’s a national holiday and the majority of the businesses and shops are closed, except for museums and archeological sites.
+It’s a national holiday and most businesses and shops are closed, except for museums and archaeological sites.

 This marks the end of Christmas and New Year’s celebrations.
 Friends and family get together on 6th January, receive gifts and eat a special bread cake called Rosca de Reyes.
 It’s baked with a small doll inside that represents baby Jesus.
 Whoever finds it wins the duty to host a party and offer tamales and hot chocolate on February 2nd.